24 April 2019

 Sales and marketing

-The end goal for all businesses is to sell their products or services.
-Promoting a sale or showcasing your latest line of clothes in the easiest and most effective way is vital.
-SMS Landing Pages has been a great success for our retail customers with some impressive results, take a look at one of our customers who doubled their sales when they switched to SMS Landing Pages.
+The goal for many businesses is to sell their products or services to customers who will value them.
+SMS Landing Pages have been very successful in delivering promotional messages for our retail customers with some impressive results; take a look at one of our customers who doubled their sales when they switched to SMS Landing Pages.

 With it being easy to upload an eye-catching image, include extra information about your product or sale, and a big button where your customers can click to make a purchase, SMS Landing Pages is the perfect solution for sales and marketing.

-However, it is not just retailers that can use it to promote and sell.
+However, it’s not just retailers that can use it to promote and sell.
 Estate agencies are using it to showcase their houses and to help get more house viewings.
 Takeaways and restaurants use it to promote their amazing dishes and utility providers supply bills and links to payment portals.

 Updates and alerts

-As we said at the beginning, updating your customer is key to a better customer relationship.
-By using dynamic fields on your landing page and personalising the content to the end user with their name, recent purchase, delivery information, financial information and more, this will help give the user a better experience and help to increase conversions.
+As we said at the beginning, keeping your customers informed is key to a better customer relationship.
+By using dynamic fields on your landing page and personalising the content to the recipient with their name, recent purchase, delivery information, financial information and more, this will help give the recipient a better experience and help to increase conversions.

-Using dynamic fields means SMS Landing Pages can be used for a wider range of activities than a simple text message can.
+Using dynamic fields for means SMS Landing Pages can be used for a wider range of activities than a simple text message can – and the benefit of personalisation shouldn’t be under-estimated, with a recent report finding that personalised buttons converted 202% better than default versions.

 Personalised statements – instead of asking customers to log in to see their personal statement, this can be created and sent with an SMS Landing Page.